-So let’s talk about the deep fried turkey I talked about last week.
-Alex’s dad bought an 18 pound free-range, organic turkey.
+So let’s talk about the deep fried turkey I mentioned last week.
+Alex’s dad bought an 18-pound free-range, organic turkey.
 Alex and his dad brined it the night before, then the three of us deep fried it in the falling snow.
 OK more like they deep fried it and I stood there with a beer.
 But whatever.

 I just have to show you pictures.
 It was too funny.
 Look: